ch1seL/IOptionsWriter/README.md

 settingsFile - default appsettings.json

-reloadAfterWrite - you can enable this option if you have problems detecting file changes or when you add the settings file with false value of reloadOnChange parameter (builder.AddJsonFile(appsettings.json, optional: false, reloadOnChange: false);)
+reloadAfterWrite - you can enable this option if you have problems detecting file changes or if add the settings file with false value of reloadOnChange parameter (builder.AddJsonFile(appsettings.json, optional: false, reloadOnChange: false);)

 ### Simple sample